 Commonwealth Games: Shooter Martina Veloso wins Singapore's first gold

-GOLD COAST, Australia: Singapore won their first gold medal of the 2018 Commonwealth Games on Monday (Apr 9) after shooter Martina Lindsay Veloso won in the women's 10m air rifle event.
+GOLD COAST, Australia: Singapore won its first gold medal of the 2018 Commonwealth Games on Monday (Apr 9) after shooter Martina Lindsay Veloso won in the women's 10m air rifle event.

 The 18-year-old, together with India's Mehuli Ghosh, finished with a score of 247.2, setting a new Games record.